Azure/ResourceModules/arm/Microsoft.Authorization/roleAssignments/resourceGroups/readme.md

-# Authorization RoleAssignments ResourceGroups `[Microsoft.Authorization/roleAssignments/resourceGroups]`

-This module deploys Authorization RoleAssignments ResourceGroups.
-// TODO: Replace Resource and fill in description
+# Role Assignment on Resource Group Scope `[Microsoft.Authorization/roleAssignments]`

+With this module you can perform role assignments on a Resource Group level

 ## Resource Types